Frequently Asked Questions (FAQ)

 Can I get my prescription filled at Health Services?

 No, Health Services is not a dispensing pharmacy, so the office cannot fill prescriptions written by off-campus physicians.
 However, Health Services does maintain a formulary of various medications, and so if one of the Health Services clinicians has written a prescription for you, they will most likely provide you with that prescription at no additional charge (assuming that you have paid your health fee in full).
 Other prescriptions can be filled at several local area pharmacies.
-Please note that as of Fall 2011, Wegmans delivers to campus Monday-Friday; prescrptions can be picked up from Health Services.
+Please note that as of Fall 2011, Wegmans delivers to campus Monday-Friday; prescrptions can be picked up from Lauderdale, which serves as a drop-off point.

 Can I receive allergy shots through Health Services?

-As of January 2013, Health Services is no longer providing allergy injections; students requiring this service will be referred locally to AAIR.
+As of January 2013, Health Services is no longer provides allergy injections; students requiring this service are referred locally to AAIR.
 For more information, visit our HS Our Services page for Allergy Information.

 What does the health fee cover?